PeeperFrog/PeeperFrog/README.md

 - 👋 Hi, I’m @PeeperFrog, aka Heather Scott
-- 👀 I’m working on a new Agentic AI system Architecture called LANTAIS
+- 👀 I’m working on a new Agentic AI system Architecture called PHENGIN-Core
 - 🌱 I’m currently working with AI agents
 - 📫 You can reach me at Heather@Peeperfrog.com